vmware-serengeti/serengeti-ws/README.md

-# serengeti-ws: Serengeti's Web service and CLI
+# serengeti-ws: Serengeti's Web API and CLI
 [Serengeti](http://projectserengeti.org) is an open source project initiated by VMware to enable the rapid deployment of an Apache Hadoop cluster on a virtual platform.

 This repository contains the code for the Serengeti Web API and CLI.